AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

   $ v(x,t) = e^(-B t) u(x,t) - sup_(x in U) u(x,0) $
 ]

-The second most important tool is short time-existence, which will be extremely important as we want to use the derivatives of geometric quantities to characterize them, so we need the flow to exists for some non-zero amount of time.
+The second most important tool is short-time existence, it will be extremely important as we want to use the derivatives of geometric quantities to characterize them, so we need the flow to exists for some non-zero amount of time.

 #theorem[
   If $u(0,dot)$ is a smooth initial condition and @eqn-parabolic_pde is uniformly parabolic then @eqn-parabolic_pde has a solution $u$ for some time $T > 0$ which is smooth on $[0,T)$.
-Furthermore, if there is a uniform bound
+Furthermore, if there is an apriori uniform bound
   $
     ||u(t,dot)||_(C^(1+r)) <= K "for all" t in [0,s)
   $